Post-Filing Timeline

 Action Required:

-- Provide your doctor with the Claim Receipt Number immediately.
+- Provide your doctor with the Claim Receipt Number immediately — they need it to link Part B to your claim.

-- Verify through SDI Online that your doctor has submitted Part B.
+- Verify through SDI Online that your doctor has submitted Part B within 48 hours of their appointment.

 Phase 2: Review & Determination (Days 14-28)